 At Holmer Lake we encourage the children in our care to be independent learners and to develop a 'can do', resilient attitude.
-We therefore love to hear from the children about how they think they
+We therefore love to hear from the children about how they think they can improve their learning environment.
+This is true of all children in our school, SEND children included.

 Teachers regularly give feedback to children about their work and the progress they are making and what they need to do next to make further progress or to address a misconception.
 This enables children to become reflective learners and helps them to close the gap between what they can do currently and what we would like them to do.
-This is outlined in more depth in the Teaching and Learning Policy and the Marking Policy.